 This scholarship was created and is endowed through the generosity of Kell Container Corporation of Chippewa Falls, Wisconsin, in order to offer a premier award for an undergraduate student who is involved in student-faculty research collaboration at UW-Eau Claire.
-The $2,700 scholarship will include a student stipend and project expense funds.
-The faculty mentor will receive a $2,300 summer stipend during the project period.
+The $2,700 scholarship will be supplemented by a student stipend and project expense funds.
+The faculty mentor will receive a summer stipend during the project period.
 These supplements to the scholarship will be awarded as a Student-Faculty Research Collaboration or Summer Research Experience for Undergraduates grant through the Office of Research and Sponsored Programs.

 The recipient will be an undergraduate student with junior or senior standing at UW-Eau Claire during the award period.
 The recipient will have conducted outstanding collaborative research or demonstrated the potential for outstanding undergraduate research.
 Students from all disciplines may apply.

 D. Application Process:

 The Kell Container Scholarship application is processed in BPLogix and must be initiated by a student.
 Students must apply for this scholarship directly, with assistance from their faculty/staff mentor.
 Please visit the Using eForms and BPLogix page for a detailed explanation of the eForm system.

 Faculty mentors are encouraged to mentor students in proposal-writing.
 For students, the Center for Writing Excellence, located on the second floor of McIntyre Library, can help at any stage of the writing process, from brainstorming and outlining to organizing arguments and polishing claims.